Biomedical Equipment Technician

 Step Four: Get Certified (Timeline Varies)

 While certification is not a requirement, it may help BMET professionals gain access to better opportunities.
 A number of associations offer certifications for this career, such as the Certified Biomedical Equipment Technician (CBET) offered through the Association for the Advancement of Medical Instrumentation.
-In order to get certified, biomedical technicians must have an associate degree, work experience, and pass an exam.
+To get certified, biomedical technicians must have an associate degree, work experience, and pass an exam.

 What Do Biomedical Equipment Technicians Do?